yusen-luan/tp/docs/UserGuide.md

 **What will be displayed:**

-The view command displays comprehensive information in two sections:
+The view command displays comprehensive information in three sections:

 1. **Student Details:**
    * Full name